UP

 Generally speaking, the number of main rooms corresponds to the Equivalent Dwelling capacity.

-The preceding rule does not apply to the following cases, for which a special study must be carried out to justify the dimensioning bases:- Establishments open to the public, for which sizing is based on capacity;
+The preceding rule does not apply to the following cases, for which a special study must be carried out to justify the dimensioning bases:

-- Single-family homes where the number of main rooms is disproportionate to the number of occupants (sized according to actual needs).
+• Single-family homes where the number of main rooms is disproportionate to the number of occupants (sized according to actual needs).

 Bylaws